A beginner’s guide to popups

 Follow along as we go over the basics and show some ways to transform visitors into subscribers and drive greater engagement with your brand.

-First, let’s start by defining popups.
+First, let’s start by defining website popups.
 They’re messages that appear — or literally pop up, as their name implies — on your website after a certain amount of time, prompting visitors to take an action or simply take notice of something you want them to know.

 At their core, popups are an on-site conversion tool.

-- Guide visitors to a specific page
+- Guiding visitors to a specific page

-- Communicate shipping delays
+- Communicating shipping delays

-- Add up-sell or cross-sell options
+- Adding up-sell or cross-sell options

 Have multiple goals?
 Don’t be afraid to use multiple popups.

-Designing a popup
+How to design a popup

 1. Anatomy of a popup